 The Ministry of Health and Sanitation notified the Hospital Superintendent and Laboratory Scientific Officer of the hospital ahead of the safeguards team screening exercise.
 The Ministry's Engineer visited the hospital and the Engineer together with the Hospital Authorities jointly selected the site.
-The safeguards team from IHPAU undertook a visit with the Laboratory Technician and discussed safeguards interventions that will be implemented as part of the project including health and safety issues and the GBV/SEA/SH issues and how they will be handled (see Appendix C: Plate 1 Abandon containers and 2 for site visit and consultation pictures).
+The safeguards team from IHPAU undertook a joint site visit with the District Health Sister 1 and a Laboratory Technician and discussed safeguards interventions that will be implemented as part of the project including health and safety issues and the GBV/SEA/SH issues and how they will be handled (see Appendix C: Plate 1 to 4 for site visit pictures).